Helix AU Core

 • Prevent overlapping bookings.

-• $getSlots Operation used to get available slots for a Practitioner.
+• $getSlots operation is used to get available slots for a Practitioner.

 Status Transitions